Training structure

 Faculty of Science

-This course is a core module in mechanical design technology.
-It allows the application of the concepts of dimensioning of standard components seen mainly in the technology courses in L2 (introduction to mechanical design) and L3 (structure and dimensioning, mechanical design 1 and 2) in the case of existing mechanical systems.
-It also indirectly calls upon all the other UEs of mechanics of the rigid and deformable solid seen mainly in L2 and L3.
+This course unit is a core module in mechanical design technology.
+It enables students to apply the concepts of standard component dimensioning mainly seen in the L2 (introduction to mechanical design) and L3 (structure and dimensioning, mechanical design 1 and 2) technology course units in the case of existing mechanical systems.
+It also indirectly draws on all other courses in rigid and deformable solid mechanics, mainly seen in L2 and L3.

-The emphasis is on the discovery and comparison of real technological solutions, allowing the enrichment of the technological culture, and on the research, the critical choice and the pre-dimensioning of technological solutions compatible with the studied system from a partial (re)design specification.
-Finally, the realisation of the chosen solution is based on the sketching of a drawing in the sense of industrial drawing, both on paper and with the help of CAD software with the complete dimensioning of one of the parts of the mechanism.
+The emphasis is on discovering and comparing real technological solutions, thereby enriching technological culture, and on researching, critically selecting, and pre-dimensioning technological solutions compatible with the system under study based on partial (re)design specifications.
+Finally, the implementation of the chosen solution is based on the drafting of an accurate industrial design, both on paper and using CAD software, with complete dimensions for one of the mechanism's parts.

 ECTS